What is core stability and how to reduce the risk of injury resulting from bad posture by improving it.

 Core Stability can be described as ‘The ability to control the position and movement of the central portion of the body’.

-Body Strength and Power is derived from the trunk region of the body and a properly conditioned core helps to control and utilise that power, allowing for smoother, more efficient and better co-ordinated movement in the limbs.
+Body Strength and power are derived from the trunk region of the body, and a properly conditioned core helps to control and utilise that power, allowing for smoother, more efficient and better coordinated movement in the limbs.
 Good postural strength will provide the foundation for ALL arm and leg movements.

 The ability to maintain good posture helps to protect the spine and skeletal structure from extreme ranges of movement and from the excessive or abnormal forces acting on the body.